 I don’t stick to my schedule the first day.
 But I still have to write out my plans for the different subjects.

-**Behavior Chart disclaimer** But what about those defiant, aggressive kids that could care less about positive reinforcement?
-Aren’t they clipping down a lot?
-No. A behavior chart or calling those kids out in front of their peers is not going to be effective.
+**Behavior disclaimer** But what about those defiant, aggressive kids that could care less about positive reinforcement?
+Or the kids that have impulse control and blurt out constantly?
+Aren’t they losing all of their Oops Tickets?
+No. A behavior chart, Oops Tickets, missing recess, or calling those kids out in front of their peers is not going to be effective.
 For those students, I have individual behavior contracts.
 This is between me and that child so I discuss that behavior privately with the student.
-The clip chart works for keeping the average behaving kids on track.
+When you work with the student to reach a goal they form a trusting relationship with you.

 I do not have students organize all of their supplies and notebooks on the first day.
 You need to determine where you want students to store supplies.
 We do a little the first day and then finish on day 2.
 This way we are able to get some learning in as well.
 To organize supplies on Day 1, I have students put all of their notebooks and folders in their desk.
 I collect their take home binder and their binder that we will use for our Data Binder.
 We will set those up later this week.